Design Technology

 What do we want for our children?

-Children are taught how to problem solve, and will work creatively on shared projects to solve a specific brief, where they will organise, delegate and implement their collective ideas.
+Children are taught how to problem solve, and will work creatively and innovatively on projects to solve a specific brief, where they will organise, delegate and implement their ideas collectively and independently.
 We encourage children to ask questions and seek answers through practical exploration, thus becoming more resourceful and inquisitive.
+We also encourage children to take risks and become more comfortable with making mistakes, as we believe that making mistakes encourages children to try something new, to think creatively and be innovative.

 How do we deliver this effectively?

-At Preston Park, we use the Kapow Primary scheme of work which fulfils the statutory requirements outlined in the national curriculum (2014) [1] and for EYFS (Reception) links are made to Development Matters [2] and the Early Learning Goals [3].
-The national curriculum Programme of study for Design and Technology aims to ensure that all pupils:
+At Preston Park, we use Design and Technology Association’s Projects on a Page, which is a scheme of work that fulfils the statutory requirements outlined in the national curriculum (2014) [1] and for EYFS (Reception) we use the Design and Technology Associations Opportunities for Developing Design and Technology in the Early Years Foundation Stage Framework (2021) [2] in which links are made to Development Matters [3] and the Early Learning Goals [4].

 The Design and technology National Curriculum outlines the three main stages of the design process: design, make and evaluate.
-Each Kapow Primary unit follows these stages, to form a full project.
+Each of the D&T Association’s key aspects follows these stages, to form a full project.
 Each stage of the design process is underpinned by technical knowledge which encompasses the contextual, historical and technical understanding, required for each strand.

-Each of the six key areas linked to the technical knowledge reinforces principles learnt through exploring various methods and techniques.
+Each of the five key aspects links to the technical knowledge and reinforces principles learnt through exploring various methods, techniques and evaluations of existing products.
 The technical knowledge descriptors build upon prior learning and introduce new learning.

-Design and Technology is taught discreetly each term, and although our units of learning are usually ‘stand-alone’ topics in their own right, some do connect with other subject topics across the curriculum.
+Design and technology is taught discreetly each term, and although our units of learning are usually ‘stand-alone’ topics in their own right, there is related learning in other subjects across the curriculum.

 We have an inclusive approach which supports children with SEND.
 At Preston Park, teachers adapt and tailor their lessons to meet both the learning and physical needs of all children.

-Design Technology provides an opportunity for children to experiment with their own creativity while learning in a supportive environment yet also having the freedom to make mistakes and find techniques that work for them.
-Through this, pupils learn how to take risks and are able to discover their own preferences whether this be sewing, cooking or creating with crafts.
-For many this is can provide an outlet to show their innovative nature and create something functional in a mindful way.
+Design and technology provides an opportunity for children to experiment with their own creativity while learning in a supportive environment, yet also having the freedom to make mistakes and find techniques that work for them.
+Through this, pupils learn how to take risks and are able to discover their own interests whether this be sewing, cooking or programming.
+For many this is can provide an outlet to show their innovative nature and create something functional that has a user and purpose.

 It is therefore important to ensure that all learning is taught in a considerate and encouraging manner.
-At Preston Park, teachers ensure that the individual needs for each pupil are being met by adapting and differentiating the planning where relevant such as simplified instructions.
-Every skill included in the Design Technology planning is examined and appropriate resources are provided.
-One factor considered is the need for suitable resources to allow children of all abilities to carry out fine motor skills and so easy-grip tools such as knives and scissors are provided.
+At Preston Park, teachers ensure that the individual needs for each pupil are being met by adapting and differentiating the planning where relevant, such as simplified instructions or choosing appropriate equipment for children’s individual needs.
+Every skill included in the design and technology planning is examined and appropriate resources are provided.

 What does this look for our children?